 The problem with that reluctance is that a portfolio overweighted in cash is unlikely to generate the return you need to achieve your financial goals.
 Usually, the main goal is retirement.
 A successful retirement outcome means your money – from all your sources of income – will last as long as you do.
 You don’t want to outlive your money.

-While cash may feel very safe and prudent, it simply won’t stay ahead of inflation over time like stocks will.
+While cash may feel very safe and prudent, it simply won’t stay ahead of inflation (especially now) over time like stocks will.

 Why Disciplined Investing is Difficult